Walking - Benefits

 Your body weight reflects the balance between the calories you take in as food and the calories you expend through your normal daily physical activities in life.
 Walking for 30 minutes at a brisk pace covers a distance of 2.0 to 2.5 km and burns about 125 calories (520 kiloJoules).
 This amount may not seem like much, but if you walked five days a week within one year you would burn over 32,000 calories which would burn off more than 5 kg of fat.

 Walking, particularly when walking with good company and in pleasant surroundings, reduces depression and anxiety.
 Walkers also tend to have better sleep.

 Gentle walking is often prescribed for people suffering from a variety of medical conditions.

-At the beginning you may be able to walk only a short distance at a slow pace, but if you persist you will soon be able to increase your distance and speed up your recovery.
+At the beginning you may be able to walk only a short distance at a slow pace, but with time you will soon be able to increase your distance and pace.

 Good posture is crucial to get the best out of walking: